Fliplet/fliplet-cli/docs/API/components/list-from-data-source.md

 **The Persistent Variable Queries method has been deprecated.**

-With the **List (from data source)** you can programatically load a specific list item, apply filters and/or search, and even add a new pre-filter. _(pre-filter is a filter applied before the list is rendered - this won't override the filters added in component settings)_
+With the **List (from data source)** you can programmatically load a specific list item, apply filters and/or search, and even add a new pre-filter. _(pre-filter is a filter applied before the list is rendered - this won't override the filters added in component settings)_

-This can be achieved by setting a persistant variable using the `Fliplet.App.Storage`.
+This can be achieved by setting a persistent variable using the `Fliplet.App.Storage`.
 [Read more here](../../API/fliplet-core.md#app-storage)
-The persistant variable, by default, will be removed automatically after running.
+The persistent variable, by default, will be removed automatically after running.
 ```js
 Fliplet.App.Storage.set('flDynamicListQuery:simple-list', { ... });
 ```
-The persistant variable is namespaced with `flDynamicListQuery:` plus the list layout name.
+The persistent variable is namespaced with `flDynamicListQuery:` plus the list layout name.
 Below are all the layout names you can use.
 ### List layouts
-The key of the persistant variable includes the layout name of the List (from data source).
+The key of the persistent variable includes the layout name of the List (from data source).
 Here is a list of all the layouts available in the List (from data source) component:
 - `small-card` Small Expandable Cards
 - `news-feed` Cards with Description